tkchia/biting-pear/README.md

   * with dynamic linking
   * where the programs handle exceptions,

-the program may fail with a runtime error on certain platforms:
+the programs may fail with a runtime error on certain platforms:

 > `./test/test-doge-eh.debug: error while loading shared libraries: unexpected reloc type 0x18`